logo.png

 1. Establishing the Context

-The first step in ISO 31000 is understanding the environment in which these changes occur.
-The federal government employs roughly 3 million civilians, supporting everything from tax collection to national park maintenance.
-Tariffs, meanwhile, affect a global trade ecosystem that U.S. businesses and consumers rely on.
-The administration’s objectives—efficiency, cost savings, and economic protectionism—must be balanced against the operational and societal dependencies these systems support.
-Without this context, cuts and tariffs risk being blunt instruments rather than precision tools.
+The federal government employs roughly 3 million civilians supporting everything from tax collection to national park maintenance.
+Tariffs affect a global trade ecosystem that U.S. businesses and consumers depend on.
+The administration's objectives — efficiency, cost savings, economic protectionism — must be balanced against the operational and societal dependencies these systems support.
+Without this context, cuts and tariffs become blunt instruments rather than precision tools.

 2. Risk Identification